qudini/gom/README.md

 ### Resolvers

-To create a resolver, just annotate a class with `@com.qudini.gom.TypeResolver` while passing the GraphQL type this resolver will handle:
+To create a resolver, just annotate a class with `@com.qudini.gom.TypeResolver` while passing the GraphQL type this resolver handles:

 ```java
 @TypeResolver("Article")